The Ultimate Guide to Mumbai, India – Check Out What To See & Where To Eat

 Located right next to the Gateway of India, this world-famous fabulously luxurious five-star hotel is today one of the most-photographed facilities in all of India.
-Well, we have to admit that the Taj Mahal Palace from the sea really looks quite impressive 😉 In addition, this hotel boasts a long and interesting history.
+Well, I have to admit that the Taj Mahal Palace from the sea really looks quite impressive 😉 In addition, this hotel boasts a long and interesting history.
 It hosted many distinguished personalities, and during the war of independence it gave shelter to many in need.
 Unfortunately, after the attacks in 2008, when photos of the burning hotel spread all over the world, it also became a symbol of terrorism incidentally.
 It is worth staying at this hotel for at least one night.
-Unfortunately, our budget did not allow us to do that 😉
+Unfortunately, my budget did not allow me to do that 😉

 Cruise to the island of Elephanta